TEFL: Teach English as a Foreign Language

-The English language is riddled with centuries of colonial history, having gained power with the same speed and ferocity as the British.
-Now, take that history, mix in all of the modern pressures of global capitalism, and the TEFL system is the natural conclusion.
+Having gained power with the same speed and ferocity as the British, the English language is riddled with centuries of colonial history.
+Now, take that history, mix in all of the modern pressures of globalization and capitalism, and the TEFL system is the natural yet toxic conclusion.

-Over the past hundred years or so, non-English-speaking countries have been cornered into this predicament: children need to learn English to reach their full potential in educational and professional systems, and they need to learn it yesterday.
-I can only speak to the specifics of Taiwan, but here’s how the supply tends to meet this demand throughout East Asia:
+Over the past century or so, non-English-speaking countries have been cornered into this predicament: children need to learn English to reach their full potential in educational and professional systems, and they need to learn it fast.
+I can only speak to the specifics of Taiwan, but here’s how supply tends to meet demand throughout East Asia:

 After school, kids are ushered off to English cram schools — businesses which blends childcare services with elements of an English training camp.

 I learned about this cram school phenomenon when I visited Korea during my study abroad program.
 As a starry-eyed college junior, this job prospect appeared shallow at best, and colonialist at worst.
 I considered myself above the whole mess.

 After all, I had been granted an amazing opportunity to travel for 9 months straight, with only one thing expected of me: to learn.
 This trip was ideal.
-It was also a once-in-a-lifetime situation.
+Utopian, even.
+It was also never going to happen to me again.
 It’s rare to come across these programs in universities, let along post-grad.

-As senior year rolled around, I began to feel cabin fever from being in the states for too long.
+Flash forward one year.
+As I trudged my way through senior year back on campus, the cabin fever set in.
 I needed to travel again, so I weighed my options.

-- Apply for fellowships which would allow me to keep learning and traveling, and also leave me broke.
+- Apply for fellowships which would allow me to keep learning and traveling, and also leave me broke/in debt.

-- Aspire towards lofty goals of freelance travel writing, despite my then-limited professional writing experience.
+- Aspire toward lofty goals of freelance travel writing, despite my then-limited professional writing experience.